iWaNadai/JXT-Pharma-Notes/content/Notes/Chemical Nomenclature.md

 $$Mg_3(PO_4)_2=\text{Magnesium Phosphate}$$

-For the names of the polyatomic ions, refer to the guide at the end or click [[#Polyatomic Ions|here]].
+For the names of the polyatomic ions, refer to the guide at the end or click [[Chemical Nomenclature#Polyatomic Ions|here]].
 ### Type II - Transitive Metal
 For compounds whose metal is a transitive metal.
 Compounds under this type have a Stock/Systematic name and a Common/Classical name.
 #### Ionic Binary